 Online grooming is when someone uses the internet to trick, force or pressure a young person into doing something sexual - like sending a naked video or image of themselves.
 This is wrong.

 Someone who’s grooming others online will sometimes build their trust before talking about doing anything sexual.
 It’s not easy to know if someone’s trying to groom you, but no matter what’s happening, we can help.

 6 places where grooming can happen:

-Anyone can groom someone.
+Anyone can groom another person.
 A 'groomer' is someone who makes an emotional connection with someone to try and make you do things like:

 They might be old, or young.
 And they can be male or female.

 Most of us talk to people online – it's a great way to stay connected.
 It can even be a good way of making new friends sometimes.
 But it's really important to understand the dangers of talking to someone you don't know.